atooms-mirror/atooms/docs/simulations.rst

 ::

+    Python 3.8.10 (default, Jun 22 2022, 20:18:18)
+    [GCC 9.4.0] on linux
+    Type "help", "copyright", "credits" or "license" for more information.
     #
-    # atooms simulation via <__main__.BareBonesBackend object at 0x7ff54d0527f0>
+    # atooms simulation via <__main__.BareBonesBackend object at 0x7f5419e2f3d0>
     #
-    # version: 1.9.1+1.5.0-132-gfe9bc7-dirty (2019-04-12)
+    # version: 3.12.0+3.11.0-4-g5b914e (2022-10-30)
-    # atooms version: 1.9.1+1.5.0-132-gfe9bc7-dirty (2019-04-12)
+    # atooms version: 3.12.0+3.11.0-4-g5b914e (2022-10-30)
-    # simulation started on: 2019-05-17 at 17:36
+    # simulation started on: 2022-12-09 at 22:59
     # output path: None
-    # backend: <__main__.BareBonesBackend object at 0x7ff54d0527f0>
+    # backend: <class '__main__.BareBonesBackend'>
     #
     # target target_steps: 10
     #
     #
-    # starting at step: 0
+    # <__main__.BareBonesBackend object at 0x7f5419e2f3d0>
-    #
     # simulation ended successfully: reached target steps 10
     #
     # final steps: 10
     # final rmsd: 0.00
     # wall time [s]: 0.00
     # average TSP [s/step/particle]: nan
-    # simulation ended on: 2019-05-17 at 17:36
+    # simulation ended on: 2022-12-09 at 22:59
+    python.el: native completion setup loaded

 Simple random walk
 ~~~~~~~~~~~~~~~~~~

 We implement a simple random walk in 3d.
 This requires adding code to the backend ``run()`` method to actually move the particles around.
+The code won't be very fast!
+See below `Faster backends`_.

 We start by building an empty system.
 Then we add a few particles and place them at random in a cube.
 Finally, we write a backend that displaces each particle randomly over a cube of prescribed side.

 .. code:: python

     import numpy
+    from random import random
     from atooms.system import System

-    # There are no particles at the beginning
+    from atooms.system.particle import Particle

     system = System()
-    assert len(system.particle) == 0

-    # Add particles
-    from atooms.system.particle import Particle
-    from random import random
     L = 10
     for i in range(1000):
         p = Particle(position=[L * random(), L * random(), L * random()])